tlorans/defi-gmx-v2/README.md

 ### Introduction

-- Into
+- Course intro
   - Prerequisites
   - Goals and expected outcomes
 - Project setup

-### ETH to Arbitrum
+- UI - Quick guide on how to bridge ETH

-- Quick guide on how to bridge ETH
+  - Transactions

 ### Protocol

 - What is GMX?
   - Decentralized spot and perpetual exchange
   - Speculate on the price of an underlying asset without owning the asset itself
   - Key features
     - 2 step transactions
     - 0 price impact?
     - Dynamic funding rate?
     - Isolated pools
 - How the protocol works
   - Users (LP, traders, GMX and GM / GLV holders)
   - Funding mechanism